Rousseau-Team/sublyme/README.md

 The embeddings file can then be reinputted using the same command (without --only_embeddings) and specifying the new file as input file.

 Options:
-- input_file - Path to input file containing protein sequences (.fa*) or protein embeddings (.pkl/.csv) that you wish to annotate.
+- input_file - Path to input file containing protein sequences (.fa*) or protein embeddings (.csv) that you wish to annotate.
 - models_folder - Path to folder containing pretrained models (lysin_miner.pkl, val_endo_clf.pkl).
 - --threads - Number of threads (default 1).
 - --output_folder - Path to the output folder.
 Default folder is ./outputs/.
 - --only_embeddings - Whether to only calculate embeddings (no lysin prediction).

 ### Output format
-The output consists of a csv file with a column for the final prediction and one column each for proababilities associated to lysins, endolysins and VALs.
+The output consists of a csv file with a column for the final prediction and one column each for probabilities associated to lysins, endolysins and VALs.

 Ex.
 |        Prediction         |lysin|endolysin|VAL |